Day 77: Escalating Threats… and the Approaching Decision

 The language of escalation has forcefully returned to the forefront of the U.S.–Iran scene after U.S. President Donald Trump renewed his threats toward Iran, hinting that American strikes could come “from every direction.”

-In the background, an Israeli official confirmed that an additional U.S. air bridge carrying weapons and ammunition to Israel has recently become active.
+In the background, Israeli officials confirmed that an additional U.S. air bridge carrying weapons and ammunition to Israel has recently become active, while another official revealed that Tel Aviv is awaiting the “green light” from Trump to resume strikes.

 This synchronization between: